pgaijin66/dea/README.md

 `true` if the email address is a disposable email address.

 `false` if the email address is not a disposable email address.

+## FAQs

+### What are DEA ( Disposable Email Addresses ) ?

+Disposable email addresses (DEAs) are temporary email addresses that are created for the purpose of registering for online services, newsletters, or other websites that require email verification.
+These email addresses are designed to be discarded after a short period of use, typically after the initial registration process is completed.

+DEAs are commonly used by spammers and scammers to bypass email filters and deliver unwanted or malicious content.
+Many organizations and websites block or flag emails from known disposable email domains to reduce the risk of spam or fraud.

+### Why should i use `dea` ?

+Using a disposable email address (DEA) checker in your project can provide several benefits:

+1. Protect against fraud: DEAs are often used by scammers to sign up for fraudulent accounts or services.
+By checking for DEAs, you can reduce the risk of fraud in your project.

+2. Reduce spam: DEAs are commonly used by spammers to bypass email filters and deliver unwanted or malicious content.
+By checking for DEAs, you can reduce the amount of spam in your project.

+3. Enhance data quality: DEAs can provide inaccurate or incomplete data when used in forms or surveys.
+By checking for DEAs, you can ensure that you are collecting accurate and complete data from your users.

 ## Contributing